Do adult nursing students want more module choice?

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces topic and sentiment trends for module choice and variety and adult nursing, with drill‑downs from provider to programme and cohort.
-It highlights where placements, scheduling and communications depress sentiment, flags at‑risk groups such as mature and part‑time learners, and benchmarks patterns like-for-like across subject areas.
-Export‑ready summaries and tables support programme boards, timetabling and resource planning to act quickly and show progress.
+Student Voice Analytics surfaces topic and sentiment trends for module choice and variety in adult nursing, with drill-downs from provider to programme and cohort.
+It shows where placements, scheduling, and communication are limiting real choice, flags at-risk groups such as mature and part-time learners, and benchmarks patterns like-for-like across subject areas.
+Export-ready summaries and tables help programme boards, timetabling teams, and resource planners act quickly and show progress.

 Request a walkthrough